Shunlexxi/mavuno/README.md

 ---

+## Hedera Integration Summary

+Mavuno integrates **Hedera Hashgraph** as its primary distributed ledger for managing lending, pledging, and farmer registration.
+The platform leverages the **Hedera Token Service (HTS)** and **Hedera Smart Contracts (Solidity)** to ensure transparency, immutability, and high-speed financial interactions between farmers, pledgers, and liquidity providers.

+By building on Hedera, Mavuno benefits from **low transaction fees**, **carbon-negative consensus**, and **finality within seconds**, making it an ideal infrastructure for agricultural micro-lending in emerging markets.

+---
 ## Setup Steps
 * **UI (React App) - Local Development**
 Follow the steps below to run the project locally: